Pavel-Hrdina/Zettlkasten/Journal/2024-Jan-27 - Daily Stoic Reflection.md

 1. **What did I do well today?**

+	You did all your duties.

 2. **What did I do wrong?**

+	You were too pushy.

 4. **What duty remains undone?**

+	You did all the things that you set out to do today.

 5. **How will I improve tomorrow?**

+	Tomorrow, I will push my self harder.

 ## Other Methods